getporter/porter/docs/content/mixin-dev-guide/distribution.md

 * GOARCH: amd64

-If you are creating your mixin in Go, you may find the [Makefile][mk] that we use for our DeisLabs mixins helpful as a starting point.
+If you are creating your mixin in Go, you may find the [Makefile][mk] that we use for our Porter mixins helpful as a starting point.

 ## Publish